OpenSCAP/ruby-openscap/README.md

 Features/problems
 -------------
 Current version supports minimal set of functions needed to build own scanner.
+This module is self documented by its test suite.

 Sample Scanner Implementation
 -------------